NightDreamGames/Graded/README.md

 You can can take a look at our roadmap on our [Trello board](https://trello.com/b/kfWs3e3h/graded) for any inspiration or to look at what's already being worked on.

-If you find an error in the class presets, you can open an issue explaining it, I'll fix it quickly.
+If you find an error in the class or grade mapping presets, or want to add a fully new one, you can do so by opening an issue explaining it.
+I'll be happy to help you with that.

 If you'd like to help us translate the app, you can do so on [our POEditor project](https://poeditor.com/join/project/6qnhP0EM5w).
 Any language is welcome!